RinLaboratory/Proxy-Logger/README.md

 ## Project Info

-This project uses Python `v3.11.3`, SQLite, Tkinter, hashlib, os, threading, re and datetime.
+This project uses Python `v3.11.3`, MongoDB, Tkinter, hashlib, os, threading, re and datetime.

 Until now `17-05-2024` all this packages are integrated within python.

+## Install dependencies

+Run `pip install pymongo httpx httpcore`

+Make sure that u have `pymongo`, `httpx` and `httpcore` updated. otherwise it will throw a weird error saying they're incompatible with each other.

 ## How to run